rdelga80/vite-portfolio/src/assets/articles/22-vike-portfolio-ssg.md

 watch(() => props.articleSlug, newSlug => setArticle(newSlug))
 ```

-Using Vue's ability to dynamically import files is probably my number one reason why I prefer ot to React, but that's a different article.
+Using Vue's ability to dynamically import files is probably my number one reason why I prefer it to React but that's a different article.

 Vite-SSG's ability to generate routes was unfortunately not able to take my dynamic page and convert it to static generated routes on build.

-This was even after following the instructions for [custom routes to render](https://github.com/antfu-collective/vite-ssg?tab=readme-ov-file#custom-routes-to-render), which built out the pages but wasn't able to load the data in a way that was able update `metadata` for url readers to garner updated info from.
+This was even after following the instructions for [custom routes to render](https://github.com/antfu-collective/vite-ssg?tab=readme-ov-file#custom-routes-to-render).
+The routes may have built out the pages but the data didn't update in a way that allowed links to show the correct `metadata` for the articles.

 ### Vike

 I'm not going to lie, this wasn't the first time I'd taken a look at Vike but I'd never tried to implement it because it didn't seem all that friendly.

 In retrospect after going through the migration process I would say that their documentation isn't as friendly as I personally would like.
-And by like, I mean being overly explicit with directions and details, which I know not every developer needs but can be a tough bar of entry for some.
+Often times they aren't overly explicit with directions and details, so it added some extra time trying to figure out what they're getting at in a particular section of the docs.

 A year ago I don't think I would've been able to make it through this implementation but it's amazing what a year of developer experience can bring to your toolbelt.